tomsaleeba/ergoslab/pcb/testy/README.md

 # TODO
 - make the ProMicro section snap-off for top layer
-- add TRRS
-- add reset
+- support 4 pin reset button (in addition)
 - add OLED? (and pull up resistors)
 - add layer status LEDs
 - look at copying how Lily58 lays out the promicro area: https://github.com/kata0510/Lily58
-- add solder pads for missing switches so people can make external mounts and use them
+- add solder pads for missing switches, and diodes, so people can make external mounts and use them
 - add fuses/overcurrent/reverse polarity protection for TRRS?
 Not sure what that coupler solder pad setup on the helix is for
+- add licence to repo and silk screen
+- add build instructions to silk screen
-- look at using 4 pin reset switches if they're easier to get
+- add pin names to ProMicro footprint

 # Images
 ![pcb design](./image/pcb-design.png)